willisplummer/gatsby-blog/src/pages/point-free-javascript/index.md

 const incrArr = map(incr)
 ```

-Now, `incrArr` is entirely point-free.
-It makes no reference to the arguments that it takes.
+Here we've written a curried `map` function where it accepts each of its arguments independently and rewritten `incrArr` to be entirely point-free in that it makes no reference to the arguments that it takes.
 If this refactor seems too extreme, you definitely don't have to go beyond eliminating your anonymous functions.
 The benefit of this approach, though, is that we are able to define new functions simply by composing the functions that we already have.

 To see function composition in action, lets revisit our refactored `transformArr` function and apply these same strategies.
 As a reminder, we left it looking like this: